-ER-Diagram is a visual representation of data that describes how data is related to each other.
+ER Diagram is a visual representation of data that describes how data is related to each other.
 In ER Model, we disintegrate data into entities, attributes and setup relationships between entities, all this can be represented visually using the ER diagram.

 An Entity can be any object, place, person or class.
-In E-R Diagram, an entity is represented using rectangles.
-Consider an example of an Organisation.
-Employee, Manager, Department, Product and many more can be taken as entities from an Organisation.
+In ER Diagram, an entity is represented using rectangles.
+Consider an example of an Organisation- Employee, Manager, Department, Product and many more can be taken as entities in an Organisation.

 Weak entity is an entity that depends on another entity.
-Weak entity doen't have key attribute of their own.
-Double rectangle represents weak entity.
+Weak entity doesn't have anay key attribute of its own.
+Double rectangle is used to represent a weak entity.

 An Attribute describes a property or characterstic of an entity.
 For example, Name, Age, Address etc can be attributes of a Student.
 An attribute is represented using eclipse.

 Key attribute represents the main characterstic of an Entity.
-It is used to represent Primary key.
-Ellipse with underlying lines represent Key Attribute.
+It is used to represent a Primary key.
+Ellipse with the text underlined, represents Key Attribute.

 An attribute can also have their own attributes.
-These attributes are known as Composite attribute.
+These attributes are known as Composite attributes.

-A Relationship describes relations between entities.
-Relationship is represented using diamonds.
+A Relationship describes relation between entities.
+Relationship is represented using diamonds or rhombus.

 There are three types of relationship that exist between Entities.